maslick/formuljar/README.md

 Integration with 3rd party services such as Telegram, Spreadsheets, etc. may take some time, so you need to decouple the web request and business logic by using a message queue (e.g. AWS SQS).

 ### :three: Your solution should be cheap! :euro: :moneybag: :money_with_wings:

-You could host your app on Heroku (free or $7).
-However, there is a better hosting solution and that is - AWS :ok_hand:
+You could host your app on Heroku.
+There are 2 options here: a free plan (limited availability, no custom domain, no TLS) or a Hobby plan ($7 per dyno per month).
+However, there is a better hosting solution which is almost free, and that is - AWS :ok_hand:

+### :four: Your solution should scale well :satellite:
+Hosting on Heroku for $7/month is a good option, but it doesn't scale well.
+Better use Serverless on AWS with almost infinite scaling capabilities.

 ## Features
 1. Google reCaptcha v3 (server-side verification) :boxing_glove:
 2. Integration with Telegram (notifications) :bookmark:
 3. Integration with Google Spreadsheets (audit) :cd:
-4. Serverless framework with AWS: API GW, Lambda, S3, Cloudfront, SQS :heart:
+4. Serverless framework on AWS: API GW, Lambda, S3, Cloudfront, SQS :heart: